stat545ubc-2025/assignment-b1-marina_tornorsam/README.md

 This markdown file contains the code for assignment B1.

-## output 📊

-This folder contains the output files for Milestone 2.
-This folder contains three files including .csv, .rds., and README.md.

 ## .gitignore

-This file (to the best of our knowledge) could be used to customize which files are pushed / pulled in GitHub.
+This file could be used to customize which files are pushed / pulled in GitHub.
 This file exists, but was not used.

 ## assignment-b1-marina_tvan-cloud.Rproj